sander-hergarten/ai-notes/Model-Agnostic Meta-Learning.md

 - model agnostic meta learning
 - model-agnostic meta-learning
 ---
+## Description
+Maml is a model agnostic [[Meta Learning]] algorithm.
+It works on optimiser based meta-learning

 MAML is an influential design following this pattern.
 Its inner-loop is a policy gradient algorithm whose initial parameters are the meta-parameters $\phi_0=\theta$.
 The key insight is that such an inner-loop is a differentiable function of the initial parameters, and therefore the initialization can be optimized with gradient descent to be a good starting point for learning on tasks from the task distribution .
 When adapting to a new task, MAML collects data using the initial policy and computs an updated set of parameters by applying a policy gradient step for a task $\mathcal M^i \sim p(\mathcal M)$:
 $$\phi^i_1=f(\mathcal D^i_0,\phi_0)=\phi_0+\alpha\nabla_{\phi_0}\hat J(\mathcal D ^i_0,\pi_{\phi_0})$$
 where $\hat J(\mathcal D ^i_0,\pi_{\phi_0})$ is an estimate of the returns of the policy $\pi_{\phi_0}$ for the task $\mathcal M^i$  and $\alpha$ is the learning rate.
 Difficult tasks may require multiple gradient steps in the inner-loop, MAML computes the gradient of the returns of the updated policy with respect to the initial parameters: